josefrancisco81788/Tool---Financial-Statement-Transcription/tests/SCORING_FRAMEWORK.md

 # 📊 API Testing Scoring Framework

 This document defines the standardized scoring methodology for evaluating the Financial Statement Transcription API performance.
+When reviewing the metrics below recall that the core business use case involves scanning non-OCR scanned PDFs, extracting data, and placing that data into a fixed template.

 ## 🎯 Primary Metrics